Green Apple, Beet, Carrot Relish with Ginger & Honey (A Delicious Detox)

 Lemon: used in for centuries in tribal medicine for liver health and bile flow; high in vitamins and disease-fighting phytonutrients which have been shown to scavenge free radicals (toxins) throughout the body; particularly high in citric acid shown to bind to aluminum and other heavy metals for excretion in poop.

 Let the cleansing begin!

 Prep: 10 minutes Dress: 2 minutes Total: 12 minutes Serves: 2-4

 The links in the recipe below are affiliate links chosen for product quality and purity.

 1 whole organic beet, peeled and grated

 1 large organic carrot or 2 medium organic carrots, grated

-1 organic green Granny Smith apple, grated or julienned
+1 organic green Granny Smith apple, grated (with skin on)

 1 organic lemon

 1 tablespoon of extra virgin olive oil

 You can use a food processor with a shredding blade or box grater to shred the veggies and fruit.
 I grate the ginger on the small grate of a box grater (all others on large grate).
 Place all grated ingredients in a medium sized bowl.
-Squeeze lemon (and any optional ingredients) over everything and toss lightly with your heaping teaspoon of raw honey until mixed.
+Squeeze lemon over everything and toss lightly with your heaping teaspoon of raw honey until mixed.
 Mixi in any optional ingredients.
-If you want more of a relish-y vibe, you can mash a bit with potato masher or squeeze in your hands.
+If you want more of a relishy vibe, you can mash a bit with potato masher or squeeze with your hands to release more juices.

 Bhavsar, S. K. (n.d.).
 Investigation into Hepatoprotective Activity of Citrus limon.
 Retrieved from https://www.tandfonline.com/doi/full/10.1080/13880200701214995